aliosmankaya/fullstack-churn-prediction/README.md

 # Full Stack Churn Prediction

-An end-to-end application of churn prediction system with MLOps principles.
+An end-to-end application of churn prediction with MLOps principles.

 ### Goals